XZ-YAN/CVB-MOT-Flood/README.md

 The visualization results are in the test/ directory.

 ## License
-* The CMOT dataset is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/) to promote the open use of the dataset and future improvements.
+* This repo is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/) to promote the open use of the data/code and future improvements.
-* Without permission, the CMOT dataset should only be used for non-commercial scientific research purposes.
+* Without permission, this repo should only be used for non-commercial scientific research purposes.

 ## Citing this repo
 To be updated.